RathodAnilT/PHP-Tutorial/README.md

 ## PHP while Loop
 - The while loop - Loops through a block of code as long as the specified condition is true.
+## The PHP while Loop
+- The while loop executes a block of code as long as the specified condition is true.